CollinHeist/TitleCardMaker/docs/getting_started/creating_cards.md

 1. Go to the _Breaking Bad_ Series configuration page - you can quickly access it by searching for the title in the top left search bar (next to the TCM logo).

-2. At the top of the page is a set of buttons where _most_ actions can be performed.
+2. At the top of the page is a set of buttons where many global actions can be performed.
 However, in this case, open the `Episode Data` tab in the middle of the page and click the <span class="example md-button">Refresh</span> button.
-TCM will now query your global Episode Data Source for new Episodes.
+TCM will now query your global Episode Data Source for any new Episodes (although this is also done when you first add a Series to TCM).

     !!! note "Scheduled Task"

         Refreshing Episode data happens automatically as a [scheduled task](../user_guide/scheduler.md), __unless__ the Series is
-        marked as `Unmonitored`.
+        marked as Unmonitored.

-3. There should now be either 62 or 80 Episodes, depending on whether you have turned on or off the Specials syncing.
-There may be more or less if you used your personal server as the Episode Data Source.

 ## Source Images